Infrastructure

 Folsom Dam on the American River east of Sacramento

-Dams have allowed Californians and others across the West to harness and control water dating back to pre-European settlement days when Native Americans had erected simple dams for catching salmon.
+Dams have allowed Californians and others across the West to harness and control water dating back to pre-European settlement days.

 Western Water Magazine